-This course satisfies the state and district requirements for graduation along with the requirements for admission to the University of California.
-It offers individual and group instruction to prepare students for the upper range of the bridging fluency level.
+This Blended Learning course satisfies the state and district requirements for graduation.
 The course focuses on developing spoken, written, and interpretive communication based on a variety of texts organized by themes, and essential questions.
 The course includes an individual reading program with weekly meetings in small discussion groups.
-Grammar concepts, development of academic vocabulary, essay writing techniques and presentation skills are also covered.
-Prerequisites: None; open to all grade levels
+Grammar concepts, development of academic vocabulary, and essay writing techniques are also covered.
+In addition, the course participants work individually on a structured vocabulary mastery program overseen by the instructor.

-- Homework Expectation: 3 hours weekly - District SLOs Addressed in this Course: 2, 5, 6
+- Prerequisites: None; open to all grade levels - Homework Expectation: 3 hours weekly - District SLOs Addressed in this Course: 2, 5, 6